gurditsingh/hydeout/_posts/test.md

 **Late Events:**

- - Suppose sensor generates and event "event A" at 02:00:00 so that's the Event time.
+ - Suppose sensor generates and event "event A" at 02:00:00 as a Event time.
 Then, after a second, it generates another event "event B" 02:00:01 that means one second past two as there event time.

  - Assume the sensor app(which generates the events) is multi threaded, multiple threads are delivering the events to streaming source.

- - Next the event A reaches the source at 02:00:04 so that's the ingestion time.
+ - Next the event A reaches the source at 02:00:04 so that's the Ingestion time.

-   Next comes the problem.
-The thread off event A was responding slow, so it reached at 02:00:06 as a Ingestion time
+ - Next comes the problem.
+The thread off event A was responding slow, so it reached at 02:00:06 as a Ingestion time. these events are known as a late or out of order events.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc3MTMwMjU5NywtMjM0Mzg5NDAsLTIwOD
+eyJoaXN0b3J5IjpbMTI2NTA3Mjc0OCwtMjM0Mzg5NDAsLTIwOD
 I5NTMyNDAsODkzMTkwODI5LC0xOTY0MjU3NTE5LC0xNzIwMzM0
 OTU5LC0xMDU2NjcyMTkyLDE0MjA3OTg1NjEsODU3MzQ1MzQyLD
 M5OTM4NDM2LDE5NjY0MDI3NzYsMTg2Mzg4ODk5Nyw3NTIyMTAz